Setting up Kubernetes cluster with Kubernetes Engine

 - name: kc-cr-secret

-EOFName Info PROJECT_NAME Project name in the KakaoCloud console -
+EOFName Information PROJECT_NAME Project name in KakaoCloud Console where Container Registry was created -

-Deploy the service to access the example project server.
+Deploy a service to access the example project server.

 apiVersion: v1